-3.1 Outline actions that will be taken in the coming year to promote sustainable palm oil along the supply chain

-- Continued engagement in RSPO working groups and committees to make the RSPO a community of change that matters for smallholders, workers and local communities; - Engagement with relevant buyers and financiers of oil palm to source and invest in sustainable palm oil; - Present our interim result at RSPO RT12 in Kuala Lumpur and other relevant events; - Depending on programme progress, communicate achievements and partnership to Dutch and global audiences in 2014-2015.
+- 3.1 Outline actions that will be taken in the coming year to promote sustainable palm oil along the supply chain - Continued engagement in RSPO working groups and committees to make the RSPO a community of change that matters for smallholders, workers and local communities; - Engagement with relevant buyers and financiers of oil palm to source and invest in sustainable palm oil; - Continuation of innovative producer support programmes, with a focus on smallholders, to promote sustainable production of palm oil in producing countries; - Present our interim result at RSPO RT13 in Bangkok and other relevant events; - Depending on programme progress, communicate achievements and partnership to Dutch and global audiences in 2015.

+Reasons for Non-Disclosure of Information

+4.1 If you have not disclosed any of the above information please indicate the reasons why

+GHG Emissions

+5.1 Are you currently assessing the GHG emissions from your operations?

+Please explain why

+To date we have not had the capacity on the ground to measure GHG emissions from our smallholder support programmes.
+However, we plan to do so in the near future (late 2015 / early 2016).

+5.2 Do loildug vov y report the GHG emis ssions of vour o perations?

+Please explain why

+Lack of data.

-Reasons for Non-Disclosure of Information 4.1 If you have not disclosed any of the above information please indicate the reasons why - Other reason: Application of Principles & Criteria for all members sectors 5.1 Do you have organizational policies that are in line with the RSPO P&C, such as: ■ ec ■ Stakeholder engagement - If none of the above, please specify if/when you intend to develop one 5.2 What steps will your organization take to realize ethical conduct in business-applicable regulations and industry practices?
+Application of Principles & Criteria for all members sectors

+- 6.1 Do you have organizational policies that are in line with the RSPO P&C, such as: - Ethical Conduct SN-Policies-to-PNC-ethicalconduct.pdf - Stakeholder engagement SN-Policies-to-PNC-stakeholderengagement.pdf

+6.2 What steps will your organization take to realize ethical conduct in business-applicable regulations and industry practices?

 Although Solidaridad as an NGO is not per se subject to business regulations and industry practices, we develop partnerships with industry on a structural basis and have put measures in place to ensure ethical and professional conduct in such partnerships.
 To this end, we disseminate and adhere to our Code of Conduct and Rules of (private sector) Engagement, which are part of our ISO system.

-5.3 What best practice guidelines or information has your organization provided to facilitate production and consumption of sustainable palm oil?
+6.3 What best practice guidelines or information has your organization provided to facilitate production and consumption of sustainable palm oil?
 What languages are these guidelines available in?

 Good practice guides, educational posters and other materials have been produced and disseminated locally, e.g. in Indonesia and Ghana.
 Solidaridad is currently gathering the guidelines and information produced in its programme since 2009, most of which has been compiled by project partners.
 The materials have been shared with RSPO through the Smallholder Working Group Linking and Learning page.

+Solidaridad, in cooperation with Verité, has also sponsored the development of an RSPO labour criteria certification toolkit, which is being tested by Certifying Bodies and producer companies, and is seeking endorsement by the RSPO.

-5.4 Has your company supported any community programmes, related to palm oil, on its own or through partnerships?
-How do you benchmark the impacts of these programmes?
-5.4 Has your organization partnered with any RSPO members in the implementation of or benchmarking against the Principles and Criteria?
-Yes - No Please explain why:
+6.4 Has your organization partnered with any RSPO members in the implementation of or benchmarking against the Principles and Criteria?

+Yes

+Concession Map

+7.1 This questions only applies for companies who would like to declare concession boundaries owned. (both RSPO Certified and uncertified)

+Do you agree to share your concession maps with the RSPO?

+Please explain why